 Answer: Combination NRT is more effective than single forms of NRT and is a highly cost-effective approach to treating nicotine dependence.
-It would be against the ethos of public health bodies to require smokers to pay for such treatment or part of it.
+It would be against the ethos of public health bodies to require people to pay for such treatment.
 Smoking cessation treatments are highly cost-effective judged against other medical interventions.
 The incremental benefit of combination NRT over single-form NRT approximates the incremental cost, it is therefore understandable that combination NRT would be cost-effective as judged by NICE criteria.

-6. Can you combine more than one fast-acting NRT product (i.e. two fast acting products)?
+6. Can you combine more than one faster-acting NRT product (i.e. two faster-acting products)?

 Answer: You can very safely combine any form of NRT.
 All of the products are simply different delivery systems for nicotine.
-Although not a common occurrence, if you have a client who might prefer and/or benefit from the use, for example, of three NRT products (e.g., patch, inhalator and spray), this is safe practice.
+Although not a common occurrence, if you have a client who might prefer and/or benefit from the use, for example, of three NRT products (e.g. patch, inhalator and spray), this is safe practice.
 Allowing clients to experiment with which products suit them best can be helpful.
-Given, that all fast-acting NRT products have the same mechanism of action (as described above), the recommendation remains that the fast acting NRT products selected be combined with the patch.
+Given, that all faster-acting NRT products have the same mechanism of action (as described above), the recommendation remains that the faster-acting NRT products selected be combined with the patch.

-Evidence: All evidence on combination therapy, at the time of this publication, has specifically tested patch plus a fast-acting product.
-The combination of more than one fast-acting product is considered safe practice.
+Evidence: All evidence on combination therapy, at the time of this publication, has specifically tested patch plus a faster-acting product.
+The combination of more than one faster-acting product is considered safe practice.

-7. Should combination NRT be reserved for very heavy smokers?
+7. Should combination NRT be reserved for people who are very dependent on tobacco

-Answer: Combination NRT is suitable for all smokers.
-It may be particularly beneficial for smokers who have used single-form NRT in a previous quit attempt but relapsed while using it, smokers who feel they need something more than a patch or other single-form NRT, and heavier smokers.
-The majority of research conducted on combination NRT has involved individuals who smoke at least 10-15 cigarettes per day, we have less information about the value of combination NRT among smokers with lower levels of consumption.
+Answer: Combination NRT is suitable for all people who smoke.
+It may be particularly beneficial for people who have used single-form NRT in a previous quit attempt but relapsed while using it, people who feel they need something more than a patch or other single-form NRT, and people who are more dependent on tobacco.
+The majority of research conducted on combination NRT has involved individuals who smoke at least 10-15 cigarettes per day; we have less information about the value of combination NRT among people with lower levels of consumption.
 1-3,6

-8. Can combination NRT be used in pregnant smokers?
+8. Can combination NRT be used in pregnancy?

-Answer: Combination NRT can be used for pregnant smokers and might be particularly helpful to those women who are more-dependent smokers or who are struggling with withdrawal symptoms and/or urges to smoke.
+Answer: Combination NRT can be used in pregnancy and might be particularly helpful to those who are more dependent on tobacco or who are struggling with withdrawal symptoms and/or urges to smoke.

 Evidence: The Smoking, Nicotine And Pregnancy (SNAP) study, as well as the Cochrane review on the pharmacological interventions for smoking cessation in pregnancy, have reported on the safety and efficacy of NRT in supporting quitting in pregnant women.
-The SNAP study found the NRT patch doubled 4-week quit rates and did not result in adverse pregnancy outcomes or children at 2-years follow-up.
-While these studies did not report on combination NRT, routinely collected data from 3,880 pregnant smokers attempting to quit from 44 Stop Smoking Services in England showed the use of combination NRT (patch + fast-acting) resulted in significantly higher four-week quit rates (37%) than single-dose NRT (25%) or no medication (16%).
-It is important to note that the rate of nicotine metabolism is increased during pregnancy; enhanced levels of NRT will therefore be helpful in inducing and sustaining cessation.
+9,10 The SNAP study found the NRT patch doubled four-week quit rates and did not result in adverse pregnancy outcomes or children at two-year follow-up.
+10 While these studies did not report on combination NRT, routinely collected data from 3,880 pregnant women attempting to quit from 44 Stop Smoking Services in England showed the use of combination NRT (patch plus faster-acting product) resulted in significantly higher four-week quit rates (37%) than single-dose NRT (25%) or no medication (16%).
+11 It is important to note that the rate of nicotine metabolism is increased during pregnancy; enhanced levels of NRT will therefore be helpful in inducing and sustaining cessation.

-9. What options are available for very dependent smokers?
+9. What options are available for people who are highly dependent on tobacco?